ttwange/divvy_data_engineering_project/README.md

 - **Divvy_data.pdf**: Documentation detailing the Divvy bike data and its structure.

 - **Divvy_Bike_Report.pdf**: Visualization and analysis report showcasing the insights derived from the transformed data.
+## Project Goals and Technologies

+The Divvy ETL project incorporates the following technologies:

+- **Google Cloud**: Utilized as the project's data lake for storage and retrieval.
+- **Google BigQuery**: Serves as the data warehouse for storing and querying transformed data.
+- **DBT (Data Build Tool)**: To be used for data transformation, providing a structured and organized transformation layer.
+- **Prefect**: Used for workflow orchestration and automation of the ETL pipeline.
+- **Docker**: The parameterized data flow is encapsulated in a Docker container for simplified deployment and reproducibility.
+- **Python**: The programming language driving the entire ETL process.